Knoseman/APITools/README.md

-# Installing and configuring APITools
+# Installing and using APITools

 ## Pre-requisites:
 Functional remote or local web server that can run PHP.
 Verify by loading URL/localhost in your browser.
 With Apache up and running you should see “It works!”.